0xjoma/0xjoma/README.md

 ## Connect & Learn

-* Check out my blog for insights on my cybersecurity journey
 * Follow me on X (Twitter) for discussions on the latest in cybersecurity
 * Feel free to reach out if you want to chat about cybersecurity, share ideas, or collaborate on projects!